hailelagi/hailelagi.com/content/posts/a-peek-into-the-beam.md

 ---

-A long time ago, you would give a computer an intensive set of instructions - in assembly or something more sane, and it would compute these instructions one by one, but while it did that - it would “freeze up” you couldn’t really do much else with it.
+A long time ago, you would give a computer an intensive set of instructions - in assembly or something more sane, and it would compute these instructions one by one, but while it did that - it would “freeze up” you could not really do much else with it.
 At the time, computer hardware was pretty limited, it had a single CPU core (something that executes instruction sets) which did pretty much everything, one by one - computer scientists were not particularly satisfied with this, and they [found a solution](https://en.wikipedia.org/wiki/Mutual_exclusion).

-In essence, execution of two or more computations is possible - given it is guaranteed that both read data from the same source, but writing could lead to inconsistency, commonly known as a _data race_ or _race condition_.
+In essence, execution of two or more computations at the same time is possible - given it is guaranteed that both read data from the same source, but not writing which could lead to inconsistency, commonly known as a _data race_ or _race condition_.
 Today our computers have multiple cores - they can do a lot more stuff than they [used to](https://en.wikipedia.org/wiki/Moore%27s_law), but we need some way to guarantee or make it really hard for this to happen.